Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 - Only a fraction of lymphedema patients are eligible for advanced PCDs from both a medical and a reimbursement perspective.

-TAM Part 1: The True Rate of Lymphedema is Lower Than Management Claims
+TAM Part 1: The True Rate Of Lymphedema Is Lower Than Management Claims

 The addressable market can be looked at in two ways: incidence (diagnoses per year) and prevalence (total cumulative patients).